Biku213/Multimedia-App/writeup.md

 1. `Search Feature`

 The search feature allows users to search for files based on their names.
 The search functionality is implemented using the handleSearch function and the searchQuery and searchResults states.The handleSearch function is called whenever the value of the search input field changes.
 It updates the searchQuery state with the new search query value.
-Overall, the share feature allows users to share files using the Web Share API or a fallback mechanism, while the search feature enables users to search and filter files based on their names in real-time.

 I chose the search feature because it enhances the usability of the system by providing a quick and convenient way to locate desired files without manually navigating through multiple directories.
 The search feature in the code allows users to find specific files within the file server.
 By implementing a search function, users can enter keywords or criteria to search for files based on their names or attributes.
 Users can save time and effort by simply entering their search terms and obtaining relevant results, improving efficiency and productivity.